EnvisionDoc/data_asset_en/learn/data_flow.md

 - Archive: archives asset data based on the data archiving policy that you define in the EnOS Console.

-   For more information about the types of data storage, see [Data Storage](storage_types).
+For more information about TSDB storage, see [Configuring TSDB Storage](../configuring_tsdb_storage).
+For more information about Data Connector, see [Configuring Data Archiving Jobs](../howto/archive/configuring_archive_storage).

 See the following illustration of data flow in the storage layer: